cgwire/kitsu/docs/faq/README.md

 ![User profile](../img/getting-started/user_profil.png)

-If you keep scrolling you can change your password.
+If you keep scrolling, you can change your password.
 We encourage you to change the default password with one of your own.

 ![User password](../img/getting-started/user_password.png)